 Weddings.
 Sigh.
 They’re magical.

-Unfortunately, I’ve seen quite a few couples turn into stressed out project managers during their wedding days, instead of fully enjoying the special kind of wonderment they’ve worked so hard to create and share with their loved ones.
+Unfortunately, I’ve seen quite a few couples turn into stressed out project managers during their wedding days, instead of fully enjoying the wedding they’ve worked so hard to create and share with their loved ones.
 Even the small, intimate weddings I love to photograph can sometimes challenge my clients to soak up the love and really live in the moment.

 Before Your Wedding